jordrag/Exercises/hangman/manual.md

     <img src="images/Manual_hangman_8.jpg">

     The circled stars are your wrong guessed letters from the word.
-Their maximum number is the length of the word and are reduced with each wrong answer in oposition of the Game points.
+Their maximum number is the length of the word and are increased with each wrong answer in oposition of the Game points.
     * **The second option is multiple choice: (2) to quit the game, change category or level**

     <img src="images/Manual_hangman_9.jpg">

-    * **If you feel lucky or very clever you can choose the third option: (3) guess the whole word**
+    * **If you feel lucky or very clever you can choose the third option: (3) guess the whole word.
+You can type it with first capital or only smallcaps.**

     <img src="images/Manual_hangman_12.jpg">